Nucleomics-VIB/mgi-tools/NCDemuxMGI_parallel/README.md

 ## Running

-The script initializes and takes all necessary variable values from the **run_config.yaml** file (using custom functions sourced in the script)
+The script initializes and takes all necessary variable values from the **run_config.yaml** file (using custom functions sourced in the script). **Please review the run_config.yaml file and edit what needs be before running, this code is not performing any check on the provided values**

 The sample to barcode list is provided as a two-column tab-separated text file in which column #1 reports sample labels and column#2 the merged string of barcode#1 and barcode#2 (both provided in Forward orientation).

-**Please review the run_config.yaml file and edit what needs be before running, this code is not performing any check on the provided values**

 ## Requirements

-The script expects the MGI SplitBarcode executable to be installed and running on the machine (its path should be edited in run_config.yaml)
+* The script expects the MGI SplitBarcode executable (version 2) to be installed and running on the machine (its path should be edited in run_config.yaml)

-GNU parallel is used to execute 4 jobs, one for each lane
+* GNU parallel is used to execute 4 jobs, one for each lane

 REM: please report any misbehaviour so that I can improve this code.